kanchenhao/blog/about.md

 ### Biography

-I'm committed to Deep Learning and Applied Research on Deep Learning.
-Following my studies in Huazhong University of Science of Techology (HUST), I still study in HUST and I am a graduate student.
+I‘m committed to Deep Learning and Applied Research on Deep Learning.
+Following my studies in Huazhong University of Science of Technology (HUST), and now I am working at a tech company.

 ### Publications